coursera/courseraresearchexports/README.rst

 create_view
 ~~~~~~~~~~~
-Create a view in the dockerized database.
+Create a view in the postgres database.
 We are planning to include commonly
 used denormalized views as part of this project.
 To create one of these views
 (i.e. for the demographic_survey view)::